nortikin/sverchok/docs/nodes/CAD/edges_intersect_mk3.rst

 **3D algorithm:**

-The code is straight out of TinyCAD plugin's XALL operator, which is part of Blender Contrib distributions.

-It operates on Edge based geometry only and will create new vertices on all intersections of the given geometry.
-This node goes through a recursive process (divide and conquer) and its speed is directly proportional to the number of intersecting edges passed into it.
-The algorithm is not optimized for large edges counts, but tends to work well in most cases.
+This is a brute force algorithm written in NumPy, it is pretty fast and pretty consistent but can produce double points that can be removed with the remove doubles toggle.
+It ignores overlapping edges.

 **2D algorithms**

 **Alg_1**

+Brute force algorithm that exposes every pair of edges to a mathutils function called 'intersect_line_line'.
+Does not check if there are repeated points.
+It ignores overlapping edges

+**Np**

-This is a brute force algorithm written in NumPy, it is pretty fast and pretty consistent but produces double points that can be removed with the remove doubles toogle.
+This is a brute force algorithm written in NumPy, it is pretty fast and pretty consistent but can produce double points that can be removed with the remove doubles toogle.
+It ignores overlapping edges

 **Sweep line algorithm**